lvkaszus/asklvkaszus/documentation/API/Administrator.md

 1. Queries all records from the `Questions` table, ordering by date in descending order.
 2. Iterates through the results, formatting each question into a structured JSON format.
 3. If no questions are found, returns a `"message": "No questions yet!"` response.
-4. If any errors occur, logs the error and returns a `500` response.
+4. If any errors occur, returns a `500` response.
-5. Ensures proper closing of the SQL session in the `finally` block.

 ### Fetch Blocked Senders